 Frozen Synapse contains both a level editor to allow for finely tuned map creation, as well as a random map generator.

 Because Frozen Synapse features asynchronous multiplayer, players can play multiple games at the same time.
 The game can provide notification via email when turns are ready to play.
-Players logged into the system can use the red/yellow/green traffic light signal in the lower left to indicate their desire to play a game, with Red being "Not looking for a game", Yellow meaning "Willing to play a game", and Green meaning "Actively looking for a game".
+Players logged into the system can use the red/yellow/green traffic light signal in the lower left to indicate their desire to play a game; red signals that a player is "not looking for a game", yellow means "willing to play a game", and green means "actively looking for a game".

 Any completed game is available for review as an online replay, which can be reviewed, rated, and commented on by other players.
 Any replay can also be exported to YouTube.

 The game also includes community profiles, daily and global leaderboards, and IRC-based chat.